 \subsection{Point Spread Function Model}

-Correction of the distortion caused by the telescope PSF is a critical aspect of a WL analysis.
+Correction of the image distortion caused by the telescope PSF is a critical aspect of a WL analysis.
 As the waves of light from the distant galaxies pass through the atmosphere and telescope, the wavefronts are deformed causing a broadening of the observed image.
-This effect must be modeled and removed in order to access the gravitational lensing distortions.
+This effect must be modeled and removed in order to access the gravitational-lensing distortions.

 The PSF modeling for \textit{HST} and Subaru follow the same basic principles \citep[see][]{2007jee,2017finner}.
 The objective is to model the PSF of galaxies that will be used to quantify the WL effect.
-For Subaru obeservations, our pipeline designs PSF models for the galaxies in the mosaic images by modeling the PSF from stars in each of the component frames of the coadded mosaic and then stacking the component PSFs into a coadded PSF.
+For Subaru obeservations, our pipeline designs PSF models for the galaxies in the mosaic images by modeling the PSF from stars in each of the component frames of the co-added mosaic and then stacking the component PSFs into a co-added PSF.
 This technique is required because the PSF across the full mosaic image is too complex to be interpolated and the PSF is discontinuous across CCD gaps.
 For each of the component frames, unsaturated stars were selected by their size and brightness.
 A principal component analysis (PCA) of the selected stars was performed and the principle components were used to reconstruct position dependent PSF models for each galaxy on a frame-by-frame basis.
-Finally, the PSF models from the component frames were stacked into a coadded PSF model.
+Finally, the PSF models from the component frames were stacked into a co-added PSF model.

 For \textit{HST} data, the PSF modeling has one major difference in that the images of MACS1752 do not contain enough stars to robustly sample the PSF.
 Instead, following \cite{2007jee}, we relied on archival \textit{HST} images of globular clusters to model the PSF.
 This technique works because the PSF of the space-based \textit{HST} repeats on its 1.5 hour orbital period.
 The PSF models\footnote{http://narnia.yonsei.ac.kr/$\sim$mkjee/acs\_psf/} built from the globular cluster images were matched to the MACS1752 images by minimizing the difference between the modeled PSF and the measured shapes of the tens of stars that were found in a single \textit{HST} MACS1752 pointing.
-Once the best-fit model for each frame was found, the PSF for the galaxies was modeled and coadded, as was done with Subaru.
+Once the best-fit model for each frame was found, the PSF for the galaxies was modeled and co-added, as with Subaru.